Rat droppings are often one of the clearest signs that rodents have been inside your home.

 What do rat droppings look like?

-Rat droppings are dark brown, oval-shaped, and about the size of a raisin.
-They may have pointed ends or blunt ends, depending on the type of rodent.
+Rat droppings are dark, oval, cylindrical, or capsule-shaped, and roughly ½ to ¾ inch long.
+They may have pointed or blunt ends, depending on the rat species.

 Are rat droppings dangerous?